bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/pictureLabA5.rst

     :width: 250
     :align: left

-1. You may have done this exercise in the programming challenge in lesson 8.2.
+1. You may have done this exercise in the coding challenge in lesson 8.2.
 Using the ``zeroBlue`` method as a starting point, write the method ``keepOnlyBlue`` that will keep only the blue values, that is, it will set the red and green values to zero.
 Be sure to call the new test method in the ``main`` method.

 .. |replit.com project| raw:: html